 Don’t Be Owner-Operator Services when You Have Debts:

 Operating a fleet comes with the massive responsibility of maintaining a regular cash flow.
-If breached, you will end in a cash crunch and start facing glitches for a smoother operation.
+If breached, you will end up in a cash crunch and start facing glitches for a smoother operation.
 Be financially prepared!

 Lack of Experience: